(Female, Age 33) from Silverhill, AL

-This is a REAL-LIFE job profile written by a Female aged 33 who works as a Legal Secretary/Aid in Silverhill, AL. This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+This is a REAL-LIFE job profile written by a Female aged 33 who works as a Legal Secretary/Aid in Silverhill, AL. We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 Describe the type of organization you work for.

 A law firm.
 We have 47 attorney positions, 29 paralegals and approximately 70 secretaries.